kalinidze/CSO_dev/README.md

 ## Cloud Resource Ontology (early stage)

 This repository hosts early-stage work toward a cross-cloud resource ontology derived from semi-automatic analysis of Terraform provider schemas and documentation.
 The focus of the repo today is the data extraction, normalization, and supporting artefacts that will inform the ontology.
-The ontology itself is not yet finalized and is intentionally not the emphasis of this README.
+The ontology itself is competed, but not yet finalized and is intentionally not the emphasis of this README.

 ### Project status
 - This project is in active, early development.